Ivan Bates: 2022

 On November 18, 2021, Bates announced that he would again run for state's attorney, challenging incumbent state's attorney Marilyn Mosby.

 Bates supports improving the technology used in the state's attorney's office, including software programs that would add subtitles to police body camera videos.
 He unveiled a prosecution plan in March 2022, which includes cracking down on gun violence and restarting prosecutions for nonviolent crimes such as drug possession, prostitution, and trespassing, promising mandatory prison sentences for people convicted on gun charges.
 He also sought to increase collaboration with the Baltimore Police Department to reduce violent crime.
 He stressed during the campaign that these policies did not mean the city would be returning to a tough-on-crime mindset that leads to mass incarceration, with many cases being funneled to diversion courts to connect people with alternative treatment services.

-In July 2022, Bates told The Baltimore Banner that he planned drop the controversial case against Keith Davis, Jr., who as of August 2022 is scheduled for a fifth murder trial in the fatal shooting of Pimlico Race Course security guard Kevin Jones in 2015.
-He declined to comment on the case after winning the Democratic primary, saying that "[a]s State's Attorney-elect, I am no longer a private citizen.
-I must be mindful of the gag order imposed to the current State's Attorney and how it would ethically apply to me".

 During the primary, Bates received endorsements from The Baltimore Sun, former Baltimore mayor Sheila Dixon, former mayoral candidate Mary J. Miller, Maryland Senate President Bill Ferguson, state delegate Luke Clippinger, and former state's attorney Greg Bernstein.

 Bates defeated incumbent state's attorney Marilyn Mosby and Democratic challenger Thiruvendran Vignarajah in the Democratic primary on July 19, 2022, receiving 40.9 percent of the vote.
 Bates was to face Independent candidate Roya Hanna in the general election, but she dropped out and endorsed Bates shortly after his primary win, clearing his path to victory.

+2026

+During an interview on WBAL radio on November 19, 2025, Bates said that he would run for re-election for a second term as state's attorney.